 Since 2019, the federal government has put in place additional seasonal measures to further protect the SRKWs.
 Besides the closures of commercial and recreational salmon fisheries and increased research and education efforts on marine contaminants, other seasonal measures include:

-- Seasonal slowdown areas in which vessels must limit their speed to a maximum of 10 knots, from June to November;
+- Seasonal slowdown areas in which vessels must limit their speed to a maximum of 10 knots, from June 1 until November 30;

 - A prohibition, for all vessels, to approach any killer whales within a 400-metre distance in the coastal waters of southern British Columbia; and

-- The establishment of three temporary sanctuary zones (from June to November) closed to vessel traffic, with the exception of emergency response vessels and vessels involved in Indigenous fishing for food, social and ceremonial purposes.
+- The establishment of temporary sanctuary zones (from June 1 until November 30) closed to vessel traffic, with the exception of emergency response vessels and vessels involved in Indigenous fishing for food, social and ceremonial purposes.

 Is the marine shipping industry taking action to minimize its impacts on Southern Resident killer whales?